drchrispinnock/gcp-node-example/article.md

 Notice how the service account address is constructed from the short account name and the project name.

 7\.
 Bring up a virtual machine (VM).
-We are going to use *europe-west6-a* (Zürich), but you can choose any zone you want.
+We are going to use the zone *europe-west6-a* in Zürich, but you can choose any zone you want.
 We will use the *e2-standard-2* instance.
 It has 8GB of RAM and it is sufficient to run a node.
 We will be using Debian Linux v11 .
-Also note that we will 80GB of disc.
+Also note that we will use 80GB of disc.
 This is fine for a rolling node.

 Make sure that you substitute the service account, project ID, zone and instance name with your desired ones below.
 Note that the project name and instance name are in the create-disk declaration, as is the Debian 11 image name.
 This declaration is a long and needs care when cutting and pasting.